Interview with Bill Ballantyne

 JS: No. We’ll scan the —

 BB: Do you want to have a look at my logbook?
 It’s got them all in.
 And then I was on 77 Squadron until the end of the war in, of course in 1945.
 So I went to, I went to 77, 77 Squadron in, just before Christmas in ’47 so I was quite late.
 That was lucky because the losses were less.
 I think the Germans were running out of petrol I think and hadn’t got too, hadn’t got as many fighters as there used to be.
-So it wasn’t so, it wasn’t quite as dangerous I don’t think.
+So it wasn’t so, it wasn’t quite so dangerous I don’t think.
 Anyway, and we were in retrospect I’m not proud of what we were doing.
 We were bombing civilians.
 I mean you can see from the targets here it’s mostly cities.
 Names of cities.
-And I think in retrospect we were actually bombing civilians at Harris’ idea in order to frighten the German into surrender, which you didn’t do.
+And I think in retrospect we were actually bombing civilians at Harris’ idea in order to frighten the Germans into surrender, which you didn’t do.
 Germans didn’t do.
 Didn’t find they were that sort of people so that didn’t work.
 Anyway, in 1945 it finally did work and that was the end of that lot, and then that was it really.
 I can’t think about, nothing else in the Air Force except that now I’m a member of the 77 Squadron Memorial Club which holds meetings in York.
 I don’t know whether you know about this.
 I’ll give, give you a lot of details about what we do in York.
 And they elected me.
 Last year they elected me president.
 So I said, ‘Well, I don’t mind being president.
 What do I have to do?’
-And she made the arrangements, ‘Nothing at all.
+And she made the arrangements, said, ‘Nothing at all.
 Just lend us your name.’
 I said, ‘Well, that’s easy.
 I’m not too worried about that so long as I don’t have to do any work.’
 And I haven’t done a damned thing.
 I go up there, have a couple of years as president and give them a talk.
 I’ve given them a couple of talks which they seem to enjoy and that was that.
 So that’s, that’s, that’s my career really.
 I think that’s about it.

 JS: Good.
 Good.